 Students involved in violations of the Student Code of Conduct have the option to request a review of the decision.
 In addition to the accused student, the complainant in cases involving sexual misconduct, domestic and/or dating violence, and/or stalking may also request a review of the decision.
-Decisions made by the Student Conduct Officer, an Administrative Council or the University Justice Council will be reviewed by the Dean of Students.
-In the event of an appeal, the sanctions originating from the initial hearing/meeting decision shall be delayed until the appeal is decided except when such a delay may pose a health and safety risk to other members of the University community.
+If the students request an appeal, the Vice President for Enrollment & Student Affairs (VPESA) will review decisions made by the Director of Student Conduct, a University Conduct Council.
+In the event of an appeal, the pathway projects or other measures of accountability originating from the initial hearing decision will be on pause until the appeal decision has been made except when such a delay may pose a health and safety risk to other members of the University community.

-Decisions made by the Assistant Director of Housing and Residence Life for minor violations as stated above in the “Hearings” section can be appealed to the Director of Housing and Residence Life per the University of Montevallo Residence Hall Handbook guidelines at Housing and Residence Life
+Decisions made by the Assistant Director of Housing and Residence Life for minor violations as stated above in the “Hearings” section can be appealed to the Director of Housing and Residence Life per the University of Montevallo Residence Hall Handbook guidelines.

-An appeal request must include grounds upon which the appeal is based.
-Allowable bases for submitting an appeal include 1) a procedural error that significantly impacted the outcome of the hearing; or 2) new evidence, unavailable during the original hearing or investigation, which could substantially impact the original finding or sanction.
+A student has the right to request an appeal which must include grounds upon which the appeal is based.
+The Vice President for Enrollment & Student Affairs (VPESA) may grant an appeal to the complainant or the respondent or both on the grounds that there was 1) a procedural error that significantly impacted the outcome of the hearing; or 2) new and relevant evidence, unavailable during the original hearing or investigation, which could substantially impact the original finding or pathway project.
+3) recommendation of a pathway project that is either unreasonably harsh or inadequate.
 A summary of any new evidence and its potential impact must be included in the initial letter of appeal.

-At the conclusion of the appeal, the student will be notified of the outcome within five business days.
+The Vice President for Enrollment & and Student Affairs (VPESA) will review the packet and make the final decision.
+The student is notified of the final decision by the VPESA via email.
 As a result of the appeal, one of the following actions may occur:

-- The original decision and disciplinary sanction will be upheld
+- The original decision and pathway projects(s) will be upheld.

-- The original decision will be upheld with a modified disciplinary sanction
+- The original decision will be upheld with a modified pathway project(s).

-- The student will be found not in violation and the original decision and sanctions will be reversed.
+- The student will be found not in violation and the original decision and projects will be reversed.

-All decisions of the designated appeals officers are final.
+All appeal decisions of the Vice President for Enrollment & and Student Affairs are final.